hellozhuo/ycm_configure/README.md

 Instruction:
   Just extract the prepared_ycm_llvm_6.0.0.tar.gz(download at https://pan.baidu.com/s/1KYOb1zmWHiLY4QruL_jqMQ key: 2pmn) into ~/.vim/bundle, optionally, partly, copy my .vimrc and .ycm_extra_conf.py if you like into ~ and your program root dir respectively, all done!

+Your being here shows you are ready to comiple your own ycm, good.
 1.

 In your ~/.vimrc(if you donot have one, create one):